nick-hue/system-security/Exercise2/README.md

-By running the Makefile with: m ake clean make make run
+By running the Makefile with:
+make clean
+make
+make run